How do we get started?

 How long are sessions?

-Sessions are 55-60 minutes.
-In some situations, 30 minute sessions may be appropriate and will be offered.
+Typically, sessions are 50-55 minutes.
+In some situations, 30-minute or 90-minute sessions may be appropriate and will be discussed.

 What should I expect in a first session?

-First sessions can look several different ways, depending on the needs and wishes of your child and family.
-Often one or both parents will join their child for at least the first half of the initial session.
+First sessions can look several different ways, depending on the needs and preferences of your child and family.
+Often one or both parents will join their child for at least the first part of an initial session.
 This can be beneficial for several reasons, including establishing rapport and comfort as we get to know each other, and so we can all begin on the same page.
-I will typically spend the second half of the initial session with your child individually.
-In some situations, particularly with adolescents, they may feel more comfortable meeting with me independently, and I will then connect with the parents in a follow-up conversation.
+In some cases, particularly with adolescents, they may feel more comfortable meeting with me individually, and I will then connect with the parents in a follow-up conversation.
 By the end of a first session, we will establish some initial treatment goals and a plan for moving forward.

 How often will we meet?